junesirius/junesirius.github.io/_posts/Supernatural/SPN_Crossover/SPN-Weeping-angel-whole-novel.md

 Dean distrust Doctor at first: "What?
 I'm supposed to just trust him like that?
 He's an alien with two hearts!"
 Cas: "I'm a celestial being with too many eyes and no body."
 Dean choked: "Which side are you?"

-why angels go to Purgatory to save Cas: canon way, Naomi ordered, think Cas useful, want to brainwash him; why didn't brainwash: Cas fights and escapes, run away before they can find him, so best not to use his mojo/fly so he won't be found by the angels → but end up still se his power to save those people he cared
+why angels go to Purgatory to save Cas: canon way, Naomi ordered, think Cas useful, want to brainwash him; why didn't brainwash: Cas fights and escapes, run away before they can find him, so best not to use his mojo/fly so he won't be found by the angels → but end up still use his power to save those people he cared

+cute comments about how come the cheapest hotel sounds like 5-star penthouse; you can't live in anywhere too far away from any landscape in Manhattan; comments about American & English & Scottish accent

 ### Plot (early draft)